https://www.slab.org.uk/solicitors/forms-and-declarations/legal-aid-online-declarations/

 We expect that it should now be possible for clients to sign the Form 2, but where this is not possible, a full explanation should be provided.

-In A&A/ABWOR cases, you can use the “Other” reason for genuine Covid cases, but you also need to let us know that the client agrees with the declaration.
+In A&A/ABWOR cases, you can use the “Other” reason for Covid cases, or for any other health reasons which prevent the client from signing the form, but you also need to let us know that the client agrees with the declaration.

 If these cases are due to remote consultations, you should use the “Client not present and agrees with the declaration terms” option.